googlearchive/tiger/README.md

 The injectors guarantee that scoped bindings will be instantiated at most once within a scope.
 The application needs to create related injectors for scope objects, e.g., in android, a context scoped injector for each Activity, a singleton scoped injector for the Application.

+## For Dagger users
+As you can see, Tiger reuse annotation from dagger like dagger.Module, dagger.Provides, etc. You can find the javadoc [here](http://google.github.io/dagger/api/2.0/).
+We are not going to repeat them here.
+Of course, Component and Subcomponent is not needed any longer.
+Producer related stuff is also irrelevant to injection.
+There is one nice feature from Tiger.
+You don't need to split modules according to different scopes.
+Yes, you can put bindings of different scopes into one module.
+This way you have less modules.
+And, if you want to change the scope of a binding, just change it, easy.

 ## Tip
 Inspecting the generate code will help you.
 If you want more, there is source code.